Dolmant/thincats/README.md

 # ThinCats rebuild
+thincats.json needs to be in this dir. env needs to be set to:
+db: address of google db
+projectID: override hardcoded projectID

 todo:
 staging/prod variable for golang. should include the json key and env var for running it.
-Include the path export in go generate as well as the docker builds.
+Include the path export in go generate as well as the docker builds. todo put all golang stuff in a cloud function?

 build a little dev cmd tool to run all the build stuff like before